franklinqin0/blog/docs/views/course_scheduling.md

 ## Thanks

-My great thanks go to many of my friends, who listened to my vague ideas, challenged them with insightful questions, and inspired me to aim for excellence.
+My great thanks go to many of my friends, who listened to my vague ideas, challenged me with insightful questions, and inspired me to aim for excellence.

 My special thanks go to Professor [David Williamson](http://www.davidpwilliamson.net/work), who elegantly taught ORIE 3310 in spring 2017 at Cornell, patiently answered my ignorant questions in emails and suggested to me the vastly useful [Google OR-Tools](https://developers.google.com/optimization).